OceanUwU/globrawler/tutorial.md

 GloBrawl is a game where several countries battle to take over the globe.

 ## Starting a game
 An admin will start a game and you will be notified.
 Go to #commandspam and do !createcountry [countryname].
-You won't need to do much on the first tick
+This is the only command you'll need to do in the server.
+You should do the rest in DMs.
+You won't need to do much on the first tick.

 ## Points
 There are **2** types of points.